 Philosophy It is my priority that you feel understood.
 Long standing, sustainable change occurs when we delicately balance comfort with newness.
 For this reason, it is important that I balance curiosity and questions with support and understanding.
 If we set the stage together with that in mind, we will make a lot of progress.
 My approach is dynamic and relatable.
 Asking questions, being curious, experimenting with new things, celebrating successes, understanding motivations, and expressing emotions are all part of what we will do together.
+Continually acknowledging this process occurs within a system of oppressive social structures, I strive to work from an intersectional antiracist position.
 After many years in this field I have come to firmly believe that people grow, change, progress, and heal within supportive relationships.
 It is consistently my goal to provide that supportive relationship to each and every person I work with.

 Credentials Licensed Clinical Professional Counselor (LCPC) Certified Alcohol and Drug Abuse Counselor (CADC) Board Certified Art Therapist (ATR-BC)